josh-rdc/Flipkart-Analysis-and-Recommendation-System/README.md

     The following features are dropped for this project:
     - The `crawl_timestamp` as this is the information during the scraping of the dataset and not the actual time it was sold at the website.
-    - The `uniq_id` and `product_url` which are website specific information, tagging create by the app and do not necessarily add information to the product.
+    - The `uniq_id` and `product_url` which are website specific information, tagging created by the app and do not necessarily add information to the product.

 3. **Imputation of Null Values**